 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Education is the dominant industry in this market.
 Most of the folk of Old Town Chinatown work from home.
-Commuting close to an hour a day is the norm for those who opt to reside in this part of town.
+Commuting approximately an hour a day is the norm for those who opt to reside in this part of town.